-The South African Hang Gliding and Paragliding Association (SAHPA) is a membership-based organisation which represents the interests of pilots partaking in Paragliding, Hang-Gliding and related air-sports:
+The South African Hang Gliding and Paragliding Association (SAHPA) is a membership-based organisation in South Africa which represents the interests of pilots partaking in Paragliding, Hang-Gliding and related air-sports:

 - paragliders (PG)